 The lands subject to this amendment are generally located north of Winchester Road East and west of Ritson Road North.
-These lands are designated as Open Space and Recreation in the O.O.P. and are zoned as AG-A (Agricultural) in Zoning By-law 60-94.
+These lands are designated as Open Space and Recreation in the Oshawa Official Plan (the "O.O.P.") and are zoned as AG-A (Agricultural) in Zoning By-law 60-94.